 Use lemon juice to preserve: Another fun trick I learned, this one from my mom!
-Sprinkle in a half teaspoon of lemon juice (for 2 cups, use 1 teaspoon for 4) in the jar before adding the sauce to it.
+Sprinkle in a half teaspoon of lemon juice for a pint-sized jar (1 teaspoon for a quart) in the jar before adding the sauce to it.
 Do the same to the top of the sauce after adding in the jar as well.
 The lemon juice will work as a preservative during those long winter months!

 Do not fill jars all the way: The last thing you want is a jar explosion in your pantry!
 Make sure to leave some space so the jar can properly seal.
 Our rule of thumb is to stop adding sauce when you hit the lines where the lid screws on.

 Use a proper canning pot: You can’t just put cans in boiling water, you actually need a canning pot and wire rack for this endeavor.
-My mom and grandma actually got theirs over at Walmart, but there’s a cheap one over on Amazon that’s got some good reviews.
+My mom and grandma actually got theirs over at Walmart, but you can also get the canning pot, canning rack, and canning tools over on Amazon.